How to Avoid CPU Speed Drops While Gaming

 You can tell that your VRMs are low-quality if you’re getting crashes and low clock speeds, regardless of the CPU temperature.

-Unfortunately, this fix means you’ll have to spend some money on a new motherboard.
+Unfortunately, this fix means you’ll have to spend money on a new motherboard.
 When shopping for a new motherboard, look for Japanese capacitors and high-quality alloy chokes.

 The price of the motherboard is a good indicator of quality.